 The one detail that Twin Eagles really excels at is the seamless welds.
-Yes, most gas grills in this price range and constructed this way, but Twin Eagles puts extra attention into hiding the connections between each piece of metal.
-Similarly, each piece from the lid to the doors and drip pan have exact, even, and near-perfect gaps.
+Yes, most gas grills in this price range and constructed this way, but Twin Eagles put extra attention into hiding the connections between each piece of metal.
+Similarly, each piece from the lid to the doors and drip pan has exact, even, and near-perfect gaps.
 Everything just fits together so perfectly.

 Twin Eagles 36-Inch Gas Grill Review

 - Excellent Rotisserie System

 - Primitive Burners

 - 640 square inches of primary grilling space

 - 308 square inches of secondary(warming rack) space

 - 75,000 BTU maximum output from the main burners

 - 14,000 BTU rear-mounted infrared rotisserie burner